EL-BID/pavimentados/README.md

 ml_processor = MultiImage_Processor(artifacts_path=str(models_path))
 ```

-Alternatively, you can specify an additional JSON file for the setting or overwrite some of certain configuration
-parameters on the models.
+Alternatively, an additional JSON file can be specified to set or overwrite certain configuration parameters of the models.

 ```
 ml_processor = MultiImage_Processor(artifacts_path=str(models_path), config_file="./models_config.json")
 ```
-These parameters allow to specify for example the confidence, iou or maximum amount of detections per frame.
+These parameters allow the specification of parameter such as the confidence, iou, or maximum amount of detections per frame.

-Example of configuration file:
+Example of the configuration file:
 ```json
 {
 	"signal_model": {